The French-Canadian Guide to American Line Dancing

 Perhaps this blog should be called something like, "Journal of a Semi-regularly Employed Ex-English Major Who Occasionally Feels Ashamed of What Can Only be Called a Passing Negligent Attitude Toward Essential Career Networking."
 But meta-whining aside, the point of all these changing titles is that everything comes down surviving the rat race via the necessary hustling of Self.
 (This theory is predicated on the belief that rats are into competitive racing and—as suggested by a coffee mug I once saw—also like to wear tiny sneakers and sweatbands and tank tops.
 Additionally, this theory assumes that rats would actually feel like racing you.
 Maybe they just want to go home and take a nap.
 Furthermore, we'd have to suppose these rats are ethically minded.
 Otherwise, they might try to slip you a little somthin' under the table for a "job" well done — cash and favors you'd probably accept because you're just a human being, and you are deeply confused about why you have to race a rat wearing tiny jogging shorts.
 Then you are disqualified from the race.
 Do you know what I mean?
 [Because I don't].)

 But when we talk about the hustling of Self, we mean to be talking about freelancing.
 The proper title for this position is sometimes "independent contractor."
 This usually means you work frenzied hours for an overburdened manager for a few days or weeks, procure a paycheck, and spend the rest of your time lounging around in a terrycloth robe eating crumbs from last year's Girl Scout Thin Mints, which you have triumphantly discovered behind a scary plastic jug of cheap vodka in your freezer and an even scarier bag of textureless and suspicious yellow cubes that are (cruelly? humorously?) labeled "Assorted Vegetables."
-Of these things you ponder: You
+Of these things you ponder: You so hungry.
+Also: Why is all your food yellow or brown?
+And finally: You should ask your mother to stop sending you Girl Scout cookies, because such shaving-sized remnants remind you of a real problem, which is such remnants are part of a wider and mildly annoying but somehow still socially acceptable pyramid scheme designed to sound "fun" to an adorable but badge-driven and disgustingly underage and exploitable labor force.

-so hungry.
+But when we talk about the hustling of Self, we mean to be talking about freelancing.
+The proper title for this position is sometimes "independent contractor."
+This usually means you work frenzied hours for an overburdened manager for a few days or weeks, procure a paycheck, and spend the rest of your time lounging around in a terrycloth robe eating crumbs from last year's Girl Scout Thin Mints, which you have triumphantly discovered behind a scary plastic jug of cheap vodka in your freezer and an even scarier bag of textureless and suspicious yellow cubes that are (cruelly? humorously?) labeled "Assorted Vegetables."
+Of these things you ponder: You so hungry.
 Also: Why is all your food yellow or brown?
 And finally: You should ask your mother to stop sending you Girl Scout cookies, because such shaving-sized remnants remind you of a real problem, which is such remnants are part of a wider and mildly annoying but somehow still socially acceptable pyramid scheme designed to sound "fun" to an adorable but badge-driven and disgustingly underage and exploitable labor force.

-Nothing would get you to consider putting these —carrots? zucchini?—in your mouth.
+Also, with this bag of vegetables, you need to talk to someone about your obvious negligence in allowing such things to exist inside your apartment.
+As you'd been scavenging for these delicious—but now stigmatized!—cookie crumbles, you reason this: Nothing would get you to consider putting these —carrots? zucchini?—in your mouth.
 Besides, you get enough energy from eating those cookies, and enjoy exercising off your high-fructose hallucinations by singing opera and sighing dramatically while hanging one leg out of your bedroom window.
 This Edie Beales charade continues until your maintenance guy comes over and says you are a home!
 I have a drilla large hole-a in youra wall tomorrow! which is building code for "time to find another on-site gig, you disgusting excuse for a woman," and also, "Please put on a pair of pants," and "No, not those pants.
 Is it possible you own something without an elastic waist?"

-do own lots of pants, and wear those pants a lot.
+When such moments occur, you like to remind yourself that you do own lots of pants, and wear those pants a lot.
 It's just that this general lifestyle of pantslessness helps one avoid both suits and smarminess, two of your greatest dislikes.
 Also, this lifestyle helps you not have to talk about work.
 When you freelance in an information-sensitive field, such as educational publishing, you typically accept jobs from various clients who all in competition with one another.
 This means that someone asks, "What are you working on?" the appropriate answer is actually, "I'm not at liberty to say."

 To be safe, one should use a form of this response in every circumstance.
 Take Bob, for instance.
 Bob pretends to work in an office when he is bored and has just made up this dialogue for our benefit, which is kind of funny in a circular-logic sort of way because I just made up Bob: